-Like bank and online retailers, Defense Finance and Accounting Services (DFAS) has taken online security very seriously.
-The pay and identity information within the Web-based myPay pay management site is protected day and night by the best cyber security available.
+Like banks and online retailers, Defense Finance and Accounting Services takes online security very seriously.
+The pay and identity information within the Web-based myPay pay management site is protected day and night by the best cybersecurity available.

 But that's not good enough!

-According to DFAS computer security experts, their efforts to keep your information safe can be useless if you don't take measures to protect your important files, user names, passwords and online activity private.
+According to DFAS computer security experts, their efforts to keep your information safe can be useless if you don't take measures to keep your important files, usernames, passwords and online activity private.
 Thieves are using methods to catch you off guard, especially when you feel safe and anonymous.

-Perhaps you've used the free WIFI at the local coffee house or grocery store.
+Perhaps you've used the free WiFi at the local coffee house or grocery store.
 You find a network with the store's name and jump on.
-What you may have just done is log onto a counterfeit network owned by the thieves.
-Every action you take, including your user name, password and maybe even your credit card or bank account numbers are recorded.
+What you may have just done is log on to a counterfeit network owned by thieves.
+Every action you take, including your username, password and maybe even your credit card or bank account numbers is recorded.
 You may find later that your accounts have been emptied or your credit card used to purchase expensive items online.
 And while it may be easy, even understandable to blame the bank or store's security for your pain, the truth is that you were the one responsible.

-And maybe you don't have a laptop, or don't have it with when the need arises to do some online business.
+And maybe you don't have a laptop, or don't have it with you when the need arises to do some online business.
 So you stop by a local library to make quick use of their Internet connections.
-As you move briskly through your leave and earnings statement (LES) information available on myPay, a program loaded onto that computer by a previous user is recording every keystroke and sending it to the thief sitting comfortably in their apartment or home miles away.
+As you move briskly through your leave and earnings statement information available on myPay, a program loaded onto that computer by a previous user records every keystroke and sends it to the thief sitting comfortably in his or her apartment or home miles away.

 There's always more low-tech approaches as well.
 These can be as simple as watching "over the shoulder" as you work.
-Some may attempt to watch you enter user names and passwords, others attempt to catch valuable tidbits from your screen.
+Some thieves may attempt to watch you enter usernames and passwords; others attempt to catch valuable tidbits from your screen.

-So, what can you do to use the ever-increasing numbers of online tools and stay safe?
+So, what can you do to use the ever-increasing number of online tools and stay safe?